massbrowser/android/docs/android_studio.md

 * Use a [gradle daemon](https://docs.gradle.org/2.14.1/userguide/gradle_daemon.html) to speed up builds:
     * Add the line `org.gradle.daemon=true` to `~/.gradle/gradle.properties`, creating it if necessary.

-## Status (as of Sept 21, 2016)
+## Status (as of Jan 19, 2017)

 ### What works

 * Tested with Android Studio v2.2.
-* Basic Java editing and compiling works.
+* Java editing and gradle compile works.
+* Instrumentation tests included as androidTest.
+* Symlinks to existing .so files in jniLibs (doesn't generate them).
+* Editing resource xml files.

 ### What doesn't work (yet) ([crbug](https://bugs.chromium.org/p/chromium/issues/detail?id=620034))

-* Better support for instrumentation tests (they are treated as non-test .apks right now)
-* Make gradle aware of resources and assets
+* Make gradle aware of assets
-* Make gradle aware of native code via pointing it at the location of our .so
+* Layout editor
 * Add a mode in which gradle is responsible for generating `R.java`
 * Add support for native code editing
 * Make the "Make Project" button work correctly